Who Invented Disc Golf? The Founders and Early History of the Sport

 Slowly but surely, thanks to the creation of the DGA in 1976 after Ed resigned from Wham-O, frisbee sports and disc golf in particular started to grow in popularity.
 As another of his ideas, the PDGA, started to gain support around the nation, Ed capitalized on his vision to create competitions of a professional caliber.
 Tournaments were held boasting large cash payouts, and those who were in the disc golf circle could tell that something big was on the horizon.

-For the next handful of years, “Steady” Ed was quite active in promoting the sport and began the process of installing courses across the country.
+For the next handful of years, the founders of disc golf, including ‘Steady’ Ed, were quite active in promoting the sport and began installing courses across the country.
 Then, in 1983, another major name that we now know entered the scene and changed the sport in a way that would propel it by leaps and bounds.

 With a passion for frisbee sports and the keen ability to see the momentum that Ed was creating, Dave Dunipace co-founded Champion Discs, a company that would forever change the design of golf discs as we know it.
 His first prototype was the Eagle, and soon became the hot new disc to have.
 Dave later changed the company’s name to Innova, and as we all know, the rest is history.
 The Eagle is now called the Aero and is still available for purchase.